DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Rewrite Directives

 When splitting a document, three types of context prove particularly useful: document-level metadata, hierarchical information, and summaries of neighboring chunks.
 The smaller decomposition directives address these and other aspects of document processing:

-\begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item \textbf{Document-Level Metadata Extraction (\ref{eq:splitmap}):} This directive introduces a map operation immediately prior to splitting, enabling the extraction of metadata relevant to {\em all} chunks.
-For example, when analyzing a legal contract, we might extract the contract date, parties involved, and governing law from the first page, passing this information to every chunk to be rendered as part of a subsequent gather operation.
+\begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item \textbf{Document-Level Metadata Extraction (\ref{eq:splitmap}):} This directive introduces a map immediately prior to splitting, enabling the extraction of metadata relevant to {\em all} chunks.
+For example, when analyzing a legal contract, we might extract the contract date and parties involved from the first page, passing this information to every chunk to be rendered as part of a subsequent gather.

-\item \textbf{Header Lineage Context and Summarization (\ref{eq:summarization}):} This directive introduces two parallel map operations: $\text{Map}_h$ for extracting hierarchical information (e.g., headers), and $\text{Map}_s$ for generating summaries of chunks.
-As discussed in \Cref{sec:dsl-gather}, this allows us to provide each chunk with its relevant hierarchical context (e.g., parent headers for headers in a chunk) and/or a summary of preceding content, potentially improving the LLM's ability to process the chunk in context.
+\item \textbf{Header Lineage Context and Summarization (\ref{eq:summarization}):} This directive introduces two independent map operations: $\text{Map}_h$ for extracting hierarchical information (e.g., headers), and $\text{Map}_s$ for generating summaries of chunks.
+This allows us to provide each chunk with its relevant hierarchical context (e.g., parent headers for headers in a chunk) and/or a summary of preceding content.

 \item \textbf{Chunk Filtering (\ref{eq:filtergather}):} Not all parts of a document may be relevant for processing.
 This directive introduces a filter step after gathering context, allowing us to exclude irrelevant chunks.
 This filter can be inferred; for instance, when processing a scientific paper, we might filter out acknowledgments or references sections if they're not pertinent to the analysis task; but they could still be used as context for other chunks if needed.